These are the 10 of Netflix's best new series and movies on Netflix this week in May

-Brand new gripping true crime, a futuristic Ryan Gosling hit and a critically acclaimed new A24 movie – this week’s Netflix selection of new releases is sure to their subscribers in the mood for binging.
+Shocking new true crime, a futuristic Ryan Gosling hit and a critically acclaimed new A24 movie – this week’s Netflix selection of new releases is sure to their subscribers in the mood for binging.

 With a reported 213 million reported subscribers worldwide, Netflix are continue to up the ante with their content and have added some crackers this week in May to ensure they’ll continue to be the market leader for streaming.